IgorShayderov/QnA/README.md

 If you create new question or answer, other users can see them immediately, this feature provided by Action Cable.
 Every update to existing question or answer performed through AJAX.

-QnA using RSpec and Capybara for tests, there are about 300 tests.
+QnA using RSpec and Capybara for tests.

 QnA using Sphinx to perform search through question/answers/comments/users, Sidekiq for background jobs and CanCanCan for authorization.